Olinde Rodrigues

 Benjamin Olinde Rodrigues (6 October 1795 – 17 December 1851), more commonly known as Olinde Rodrigues, was a French banker, mathematician, and social reformer.
-In mathematics Rodrigues is remembered for Rodrigues' rotation formula for vectors, the Rodrigues formula about series of orthogonal polynomials and the Euler–Rodrigues parameters.
+In mathematics Rodrigues is remembered for Rodrigues' rotation formula for vectors, the Rodrigues formula for the Legendre polynomials, and the Euler–Rodrigues parameters.

 Biography

 Rodrigues was born into a well-to-do Sephardi Jewish family in Bordeaux.
+His family was of Portuguese-Jewish descent.
 He was awarded a doctorate in mathematics on 28 June 1815 by the University of Paris.
 His dissertation contains the result now called Rodrigues' formula.

 After graduation, Rodrigues became a banker.
 A close associate of the Comte de Saint-Simon, Rodrigues continued, after Saint-Simon's death in 1825, to champion the older man's socialist ideals, a school of thought that came to be known as Saint-Simonianism.
 During this period, Rodrigues published writings on politics, social reform, and banking.

-In 1840 he published a result on transformation groups, which applied Leonhard Euler's four squares formula, a precursor to the quaternions of William Rowan Hamilton, to the problem of representing rotations in space.

-In 1846 Arthur Cayley acknowledged Euler's and Rodrigues' priority describing orthogonal transformations.
+Rodrigues' 1840 paper developed new results on transformation groups.
+It uses three numbers to parameterize the entries of a rotation matrix using only rational functions.
+When converted to four parameters, this representation is equivalent to a unit quaternion, and describes the axis and angle of a rotation.
+In addition, he applied spherical trigonometry to relate changes in rotation axis and angle due to the composition of two rotations.
+This formula is a precursor to the quaternion product of William Rowan Hamilton.
+In 1846, Arthur Cayley acknowledged Euler's and Rodrigues' priority describing orthogonal transformations.

 Rodrigues is credited as originating the idea of the artist as an avant-garde.